 sudo reboot

-is installed and bootable on that system - Remove the cloud-optimized fips kernel on the machine and reboot
+• Remove the fips kernel on the machine and reboot

 sudo reboot